Lyndsay Woolridge, Graduate Student – PhD 5

 ––-

-Aisha is a 2nd year student at Ontario Tech University enrolled in the Bachelor of Health Science (Honours), Medical Laboratory Science program.
-She joined The Lie Lab as a Project Assistant in Spring 2024.
+Daniela is a fourth-year student at Ontario Tech University enrolled in the BSc Psychology program.
+She joined The Lie Lab as a Research Assistant in 2024, and has been working as a Project Assistant since Spring 2025.